How Do I Modify My Monster Brew?

-I hope you are all planning to join us at Smog City Brewing Company’s seventh Annual Monster Brew, Saturday, May 28th, 2022, from 7:00 AM to noon hosted by our very own Jon Porter.
+I hope you are all planning to join us at Smog City Brewing Company’s eighth Annual Monster Brew, Saturday, April 29th, 2023, from 7:00 AM to noon hosted by our very own Jon Porter.
 We’ll be brewing up a batch of wort based on the ever-popular Little Bo Pils.
 Where it goes from there is up to you!
 We’re hoping to have as many variations on the theme as possible for upcoming events such as club meetings, Southern California Homebrew Fest, and the summer party.